contentauth/c2pa-node/docs/usage.md

 ### Signing buffers

-If you have an asset file's data loaded into memory, you can sign the the asset using a buffer.
+If you have an asset file's data loaded into memory, you can sign the the asset using the loaded buffer.

 **NOTE**: Signing using a buffer is currently supported only for `image/jpeg` and `image/png` data.
 For all other file types, use the [file-based approach](#signing-files) .